 If you are not used to eating seasonally, do some research.

 If you are not accustomed to eating seasonally, you may find that it takes a while to make a transition from eating whatever is at the grocery store (pretty much everything -anytime) to whatever is in your CSA bag (what's in season).
-It may surprise you to find that tomatoes ripen in June in our area and that strawberries are usually available in very early March.
-You should expect the season to start off with lighter weighing veggies like lettuces and greens and than mid-April we're harvesting brussel sprouts, asparagus, cabbage, and generally heavier produce added.
-In area, the Winter crops will be salad greens, peas, green onions and the like.
-By the end of the season, the bags should be much heavier, with things like winter squash, potatoes, tomatoes, and broccoli.
+It may surprise you to find that tomatoes ripen in June in our area and that strawberries are usually available in March.

 Quantity varies

-When filling the weekly CSA bags, we try and provide a variety of items, in a reasonable quantity.
+When filling the weekly CSA bags, we try and provide a variety of items in a quantity that you choose by share size.
 We don't want to be skimpy, and don't want to overwhelm you either.
-Too much -even of good things- can end up going to waste, which makes everyone feel bad.
-Over time, we've develop a feel for how much is the right amount- what's fair, what's reasonable, what will get eaten.
+Too much -even of good things- can end up going to waste, which makes everyone feel badly.
+Over time, we've developed a feel for how much is the right amount- what's fair, what's reasonable, what will get eaten.
 Of course, the weather and other mitigating circumstances can get in the way of our ability to provide the ideal amount, as discussed above.
-One of the most important questions to ask before you sign up is, "About how much produce do you expect to deliver each week, and how does that vary from the beginning of the season to the end?"
-The answer is not a commitment, but an experienced projection.
+One of the most important questions to ask before you sign up is, "About how much produce do you expect each week, and how does that vary from the beginning of the season to the end?"

 If you preserve food when it's in season and abundant, we're the farm to purchase it from-PYO or already picked